 I have many friends in the LGBTQ community.
 They’re wonderful, incredible, resilient, loving people.

 And that’s the second thing that amazed me about these couples – the love.

 Not that it was different, or more powerful, or expressed in some incomprehensible to straight people way…as a matter of fact, love is love.

-That’s why my answer to that question about how to pose same sex wedding couples is always the same – pose them like they’re in love.
-In fact, I don’t really have ‘pose’ same sex couples – or any couples – at all!
+That’s why my answer to that question about how to pose LGBTQ wedding couples is always the same – pose them like they’re in love.
+In fact, I don’t really have ‘pose’ them – or any couples – at all!
 I guide and offer little bits of direction and I give them topics to talk about, but I don’t say, “Stand here.
 Put your hands here.
 Look here.”
 That is the way to take the life out of a picture, in my opinion.

-So, my advice to same sex couples planning a wedding is this – Find vendors who treat you like you’re a couple in love.
+My advice to you is this – Find vendors who treat you like you’re a couple in love.
 Wedding vendors who immediately dispel that sense of uncertainty and embrace the joy of your wedding day.

 And if you’re having trouble finding a photographer who is willing to do your wedding, or you feel uncomfortable in front of the camera – get in touch with me.
-I don’t care where you are in the country, contact me and we will figure something out.
+I don’t care where you are, contact me and we will figure something out.
 You deserve great pictures.